zjsong/SSPL/README.md

 ## Requirements
-We have tested the code on the following environments:
+We have tested the code on the following environment:
 * Python 3.8.6 | PyTorch 1.6.0 | torchvision 0.7.0 | CUDA 11.0 | Ubuntu 16.04.7